Dobby233Liu/vapor_generator/README.md

 `test_data/allofthem.py` is an accuracy test, you can get a glimpse of this compressor's accuracy by running that.

-Feel free raise an Issue if this gets problematic for you.
+Feel free to raise an Issue if this gets problematic for you.

 ## License
 [MIT License](LICENSE)